renerocksai/rrisc/README.md

   - this allows for jmp tables
 - above jumps can also be indirected by external port data:
   - `jmpp HI[LO]` will take the LOW byte of the address from **port** HI*256+LO
-- ALL instructions can be executed conditionally
-    - e.g. `LDA #$00 : EQ` will clear register A only if the EQUAL flag is set
-    - this reduces the need for conditional jumps
 - the ALU is intended to be port mapped:
   - making the CPU independent from a specific ALU allows for upgradability
   - see example below for adding: